Budokwai: Notable members

 The budokwai's membership has included a number of notable individuals.
 In March 1936 Sarah Mayer became the first non-Japanese woman to gain a Dan grade (black belt) in Judo.
 She had started practicing judo at the Budokwai in the 1920s before traveling independently to Japan in 1934 with a letter of introduction from the Budokwai to train in judo.
-As of 2013 Olympian judoka Raymond Stevens and Winston Gordon are active members, other Olympian members have included Neil Adams, Brian Jacks and Angelo Parisi.
+As of 2013 Olympian judoka Raymond Stevens and Winston Gordon are active members, other Olympian members have included Neil Adams, Brian Jacks, Angelo Parisi and John Jayne.
 Celebrity members have included musicians Kylie Minogue, Simon Le Bon and Mick Jagger.
 Sportsmen from other areas who have trained in judo at the Budokwai include Brazilian jiu-jitsu champion Roger Gracie and Olympic runner Sebastian Coe.
 William Hague British politician and Foreign Secretary who regularly partnered Sebastian Coe for judo training at the Budokwai.

 Journalist Mark Law began judo at the club in his fifties and wrote a book about his experiences in 2007 called The Pyjama Game, A Journey Into Judo.